wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-power-bi-reporting/includes/6-summary.md

+In this module, you have learned how to teach the **Power BI reporting** module of instructor-led course **Power BI paginated reports in a day** to your Data Analyst customers.
+You now have the skills, knowledge, and resources to help your students learn about Power BI paginated reports.

 In this module you have learned how to explain that Power BI supports two different report types:
 - Power BI reports
 - Power BI paginated reports